bbauska/UC-Davis-Inter-jQuery/readme.md

 names that somebody types into the field so that it&apos;s not just player 1 player 2.
 You could do that thing, that would be more challenging, but would be a fun thing to do.
 You could replace the dice with cards.
-There&apos;s no reason why it has to be dice.
+There&apos;s no reason why it has to be dice.</p>

-You could make a cool card game.
-There&apos;s no reason that it has to be 1-6.
+<p>You could make a cool card game.
+There&apos;s no reason that it has to be
+1-6.
 You could have 20 possible cards for each person and have more values.
 What would you need to change in order to do that?
 You could allow the player to set a threshold for what wins the game.
 Right now